zoomHKG/iot-repository/README.md

 * Push your changes to your repository
 * Submit a pull request

-### apps.json structure
+### Repository JSON structure

     **KEY**:         The project name. (e.g.: "temp-sensor" would give your app URL /temp-sensor)

     **VALUE**:       An object with the following keys

         device:           The device for which the binary is built for.

         version:          The app version.

         url:              The URL to the binary file of your app.

         description:      A brief description about your project.

 ### IMPORTANT